-Fences can keep your family safe while providing additional curb appeal to a property.
+Fences keep your family safe while adding curb appeal

 Robert Frost coined the phrase “good fences make good neighbors” in his 1914 poem “Mending Wall.”
 While the meaning in the poem may have been slightly more about ‘turf protection,” it can also be applied to adding value to a home and property.
 Good fences can offer beauty, privacy and safety.

-According to the Houzz & Home U.S. Renovation report for 2017: Over 50 percent of the homeowners planning a renovation this year will tackle an average of three outdoor projects; adding decks, yard enhancements and fences that create a comfortable relaxing outdoor sanctuary.
+According to the Houzz & Home U.S. Renovation report for 2017: Over 50 percent of the homeowners planning a renovation this year will tackle an average of three outdoor projects.
+Top among these are adding decks, yard enhancements and fences that create a comfortable relaxing outdoor sanctuary.

-Preventing children from getting outside an area and keep out potentially dangerous intruders, such as stray dogs.
+- Preventing children and pets from getting outside an area and keep out potentially dangerous intruders, such as stray dogs.

-Good fences not only make good neighbors, they make an attractive addition to your home and outdoor living areas.
+Good fences not only make good neighbors, they are an attractive addition to your home and outdoor living areas.

 Curious about the fence in the featured image?
 It’s our new Breezewood Select Cedar vertical fence.